AlexAntartico/fedora_notes/after_installing_actions.md

 sudo dnf install libappindicator-gtk3 gnome-shell-extension-appindicator gnome-extensions-app
 ```

-restart and enable AppIndicator and KStatusNotifierItem Support extension
+Don't forgent to restart and enable AppIndicator and KStatusNotifierItem Support extension for that sweet, sweet VPN icon.

 ### Install IVPN

-The team seems pretty cool and I was in search of a faster VPN.
-Proton is great but I have noticed some latency that severly cramps my connection while remote working.
+If ProtonVPN feels too mainstream, or you're just looking for a faster alternative, IVPN might be your speed demon.

-Its pretty much anonymous, you can even pay with crypto.
+Its pretty much anonymous, pay with crypto if you're feeling cyberpunk.

-This is for Fedora 41, for below versions go here: https://www.ivpn.net/en/apps-linux/#fedora

 ```bash
 # [Fedora 41+] Add the IVPN repository